akkinoc/intellij-idea-settings-2017/README.md

     * Change font size (Zoom) with Ctrl + Mouse Wheel: ON
 * Other
     * Ensure line feed at file end on Save: ON
+    * Show quick documentation on mouse move: ON

 ### Editor > General > Auto Import